Log in to Freesound

 Advisory:

 To hear this to best effect you need high-grade headphones, and to have the volume setting about 9dB above a sensible normal level for a realistic rendition of symphonic orchestral music.
-That's a trebling of the sound level.
+That's a trebling of the sound level, though subjectively it would not seem to be that much.

 Techie stuff: